HenningUe/iphoto-downloader/docs/USER-GUIDE.md

 1. Go to [Apple ID account page](https://appleid.apple.com/)
 2. Sign in with your iCloud credentials
 3. Navigate to "Security" → "App-Specific Passwords"
-4. Generate a new password with label "iCloud Photo Sync"
+4. Generate a new password with label "iPhoto Downloader"
 5. Use this password (not your regular iCloud password)

 ### Method 2: Environment Variables